To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “On Saturday, September 6… in White City… where we were unveiling the tombstone of one of our heroes… the journalist who reported that article of the

-“So I stand by my statement that I made on Saturday in that event….
+‘Just a headline’“So I stand by my statement that I made on Saturday in that event….
+Star, where there is mention of the public protector being a Central Intelligence Agency spy.”

-Maphatsoe said it was “just a headline, and by a person that was not there”.
-He said the journalist had admitted to him, through sms, that he was not at the event.
 “So what we are reading here… the person was not present.
 So I stand by my statement… I reject the allegations levelled against me,” he said.

-Madonsela has given Maphatsoe a 72-hour ultimatum to retract his allegation that she is a spy for the CIA, or face legal action. – Sapa
+Madonsela has given Maphatsoe a 72-hour ultimatum to retract his allegation that she is a spy for the CIA, or face legal action.